 We have the same atoms but in different patterns.
 One example of this is when we burn methane.

 The word equation is methane + oxygen → carbon dioxide + water.
 In symbols, this is CH4 + 2O2 → CO2 + 2H2O.
 If we study the molecules, they look like this:

-The ideas of relative atomic mass and relative formula mass help us link these pictures to real masses of real objects.
+The ideas of relative atomic mass and relative formula mass help us to link these pictures to the real masses of actual objects.

-The relative atomic mass, or Ar, describes the mass of an element. it's the mass number you can look up in the periodic table.
+The relative atomic mass, or Ar, describes the mass of an element - it's the mass number that you can look up in the periodic table:

-Originally, the relative atomic mass scale was based on hydrogen = 1 unit.
+Originally, the relative atomic mass scale was based on hydrogen having one unit.
 Later on, it was found that using carbon as the basis of the relative atomic mass scale gave better results.
-Now 1 unit of relative atomic mass is one-twelfth of the mass of a carbon-12 atom.
+Now one unit of relative atomic mass is one-twelfth of the mass of a carbon-12 atom.

 What is the relative formula mass of carbon dioxide, CO2?